pratyush1718/CSE151A-NBA-Dataset/README.md

 Graphed results for training vs validation vs testing and Grid Search for Model 2.
 Wrote up methods, results, and conclusion for Model 2.
 Helped with inital data exploration graphs.

 #### Pranav Mekkoth
+Helped tweak model to testing as well as do graphing Training/Test error for model 1.
+I also wrote the code to build the CNN classifier in model 3.
+Helped to write the model 3 sections for data preprocessing, as well as discussion sections.